zorgiepoo/Sky-Checkers/ReadMe.md

 The source code is licensed under the GPL, and borrows some (L)GPL or public domain code which is commented appropriately.

 The assets are licensed differently.
-I acquired [an embedded app license](http://typodermicfonts.com/goodfish/) for the `goodfish.ttf` font that was retrieved from around 2007 - 2008.
+I acquired [an embedded app license](http://typodermicfonts.com/goodfish/) for the goodfish font which is obfuscated in the code.
 Sound assets except for the main menu music are freely distributed from [Freesound](https://freesound.org) and [PacDV](http://www.pacdv.com/sounds/).

 All other assets (main menu music, textures) were developed by a friend and me solely for this project, and are not otherwise freely licensed.